~ a short story

 “Why don’t you?” asked Gil, an insufferable interest in his voice.
 Sofie eyed him from behind with suspicion.
 So much talking, all about her.
 So many questions, all unto her…

 “Well, that’s not exactly what I meant.
-Insofar that I really want to write about a book about all this,” explained Adeline.
+Insofar that I really want to write a book about all this,” explained Adeline.
 “That’s not my medium.
 But it’s also-”

 “Not everyone is a writer, Gil,” Sofie interjected, with more venom than she intended.
 Gil glanced back to her and her flowing black hair.
 He fidgeted with the satchel strapped around his waist.
 He turned back to Adeline, as ever.